Citi Benefits Handbook

 - Designation of your domestic partner as your agent under a durable power of attorney or health proxy;

-- Ownership of a joint bank account, joint credit cards, or other evidence of joint financial responsibility; or
+- Ownership of a joint bank account, joint credit cards or other evidence of joint financial responsibility; or

 - Other evidence of economic interdependence.

-To cover a domestic partner, you and your domestic partner must first complete forms attesting to your domestic partnership.
+In order for you to cover a domestic partner, you and your domestic partner must first complete forms attesting to your domestic partnership.
 Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the previously listed requirements or completing a certification form.
 If your domestic partnership ends, you and your domestic partner must attest to the termination of your domestic partnership.
 Alternatively, if your registration (as noted above) is terminated or no longer effective pursuant to state law or local government authority, documentation to that effect will be accepted as proof of the termination of your domestic partnership.
 You can obtain the required documents to certify your domestic partnership by calling the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
 See the For More Information section for detailed instructions, including TDD and international assistance.
 You must wait six months from the time your termination attestation form is received before you can add a new domestic partner.

 The children of your domestic partner are eligible for coverage if they are U.S. citizens or legal residents, are under age 26 as of December 31 of the plan year that precedes the year for which coverage applies, and they are your domestic partner's: